glesperance/node-rocket/README.md

 By default *Rocket* ignores all exported functions prefixed with an underscore `_`.

-This can be used for example if you want to be able to `require` and extend a *base* controller from which you want to inherit some property or methods.
+This can be used for example if you want to be able to `require()` and extend a *base* controller from which you want to inherit some property or methods.

 ### Auto-loading resource for your controller

-It is possible -- via express-resource -- to *auto-load* the data associated with a specific `id` so that it is automatically loaded for your controller to use.
+It is possible -- via express-resource -- to *auto-load* the data associated with a specific `id` for your controller to use.

-Simply put, this can be done by providing exporting the function in question as `_load` in the controller module.
+Simply put, this can be done by exporting the function in question as`_load` in the controller module.

-Auto-loading function take the following form:
+Auto-loading functions take the following form:

     exports._load = function(id, cb) {
       var err